coyte/golang-demo/README.md

-# golang-accelerator
+# golang-demo

-Clean Golang enviroment ready to code
+Golang Demo app.

+See documentation for more info